-On his sophomore year he became heavily involved in Robotics and Unmanned Systems.
+During his freshman year he begun working for ERAU’s Space Physics Research Laboratories (SPRL). where he performed research on high altitude cusp aurora formations and their relationship to the turbulent wave activity.
+In his sophomore year, he became involved in Robotics and Unmanned Systems.
 At the end of his sophomore year he had converted his dorm room into a robotic-controlled room that used fingerprint scanners and facial recognition algorithms to open and close doors.
-At ERAU he worked under the supervision of Dr. Charles Reinholtz and Dr. Timothy Wilson.
-He became so involved in ERAU’s Unmanned Systems Laboratories that, on his sophomore year, he started the first ERAU Autonomous Underwater Vehicle (AUV) Team.
-He served five years as team leader for the AUV team.
-In doing so, not only he contributed in establishing important industry connections, but also helped making ERAU the first university in the world to compete in all five college robotics competitions from the Association of Unmanned Vehicle Systems International (AUVSI).
+While working in ERAU’s SPRL, he started the first Autonomous Underwater Vehicle (AUV) Team.
+He led the team for five years, and in that time, he helped make ERAU the first university in the world to compete in all five college robotics competitions from the Association of Unmanned Vehicle Systems International (AUVSI).
 He developed the mechanical and software design of four different fully functional AUV platforms.

-During M.S. he was also software team leader and co-founder of ERAU’s UAV Carabo team, competing on AUVSI’s Unmanned Aerial Systems competition (UAS).
+He was also software team leader and co-founder of ERAU’s UAV Carabo team, competing on AUVSI’s Unmanned Aerial Systems competition (UAS).
 Daniel implemented highly adaptable computer vision algorithms used to autonomously detect downed human pilots on the Australian outback from high altitudes during flight.
 He also designed and built a GPS-guided payload system used to deliver an emergency response payload to the pilots autonomously.